 After an initial screening of applications, the Search Committee should select a subset of applicants with whom to conduct preliminary interviews.
-These interviews can take place face-to-face--at disciplinary meetings, for instance-- and/or online using a Web-based conferencing system.
+These interviews can take place face-to-face--at disciplinary meetings, for instance-and/or online using a web-based conferencing system.

 The Committee should use the same set of interview questions with all candidates.
+Interview questions should be related to the area discipline.
+Interview questions regarding the applicant's commitment to diversity and experience working in diverse environments should also be included.
 Using a customized version of the Applicant Evaluation Form provided in these Guidelines can help to ensure consistency in assessment and provide a place for noting relevant applicant responses.